 For example, providing care for seniors is vital to maintain their mobility.
 However, the image of dealing with age alone mispresents the true worth of the foot health professional.
 We deal with babies, those in old age and the infirm, those who are sick or suffer mental or developmental problems, to those who are healthy but have broken a foot bone or injuries through skiing or other sports activities.
 Pain is at the heart of what we manage, and over the last half-century, new techniques have come along to offer a wide range of treatments outside pain medicines.
 The podiatrist will find a wide range of electronic and treatment devices at his or her disposal, from laser to ultrasound, cryotherapy to an extracorporeal shock wave.

 Working in clinical practice

-Unlike the USA, the UK armed forces do not have a dedicated career structure, but many podiatrists provide care for our servicemen in their practices.
+Unlike the USA, the UK armed forces do not have a dedicated career structure, but many podiatrists care for our servicemen in their practices.
 There are payment schemes for podiatric treatment, and some insurers now reimburse some treatments.
 Working in independent hospitals has grown in the last 30 years.
 Podiatrists working with physiotherapists provide a comprehensive musculoskeletal support service.
-While the independent sector has wider freedom, the service has become more focused on ‘risk’ rather than delivering generalist care in the NHS.
+While the independent sector has broader freedom, the service has become more focused on ‘risk’ rather than delivering generalist care in the NHS.